Ahmed-Emad/Elmod/README.md

-# Elnerd
+## Elmod
-Andriod application whose main target is to raise awarness, and make people read..
+Andriod application whose main target is to make people faster in Math calculations..